tslapp/expo-key-event/README.md

 Since the Android emulator does not support USB or Bluetooth, you need to use a physical device so that key events can be registered.

+Another option is to use `adb` to send key events to the emulator.

+e.g. `adb shell input keyevent 10`

 ## How it works

 This module translates the [Apple UIKit](https://developer.apple.com/documentation/uikit/uikeyboardhidusage) and [Android KeyEvent](https://developer.android.com/reference/android/view/KeyEvent) constants to a common set of key event types matching the ones from [Web](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code).